project-iris/iris-go/README.md

 After successfully booting, the relay opens a _local_ TCP endpoint (port `55555` by default, configurable using `-port`) through which arbitrarily many entities may attach.
 Each connecting entity may also decide whether it becomes a simple _client_ only consuming the services provided by other participants, or a full fledged _service_, also making functionality available to others for consumption.

-Connecting as a client can be done trivially by invoking `iris.Connect` with the port number of the local relay's client endpoint.
-After the attachment is completed, an `iris.Connection` instance is returned through which messaging can commence.
-A client cannot however receive inbound requests, broadcasts and tunnels, only initiate them.
+Connecting as a client can be done trivially by invoking [`iris.Connect`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#Connect) with the port number of the local relay's client endpoint.
+After the attachment is completed, an [`iris.Connection`](http://godoc.org/gopkg.in/project-iris/iris-go.v1#Connection) instance is returned through which messaging can begin.
+A client cannot accept inbound requests, broadcasts and tunnels, only initiate them.

 ```go
 conn, err := iris.Connect(55555)